 Diabetes Care Tips

-These complications can turn into serious health issues if they aren’t addressed properly.
-The good news is you can keep your diabetes under control by turning healthy choices into habits.
+Maribel says, “these complications can turn into serious health issues if they aren’t addressed properly.
+The good news is you can keep your diabetes under control by turning healthy choices into habits.”
 Stay healthy with diabetes and live life to the fullest by following these tips:

 Check Your Glucose Regularly